-The existing data suggest that Man-O-War oyster bar maintains a low-density oyster population that is occasionally enhanced through management measures but is unlikely to grow substantially and may not sustain itself over time.
+The existing data shows that Man-O-War oyster bar maintains a low-density oyster population that is occasionally enhanced through management measures but is unlikely to grow substantially and may not sustain itself over time.

 Potential Effects of Dredging Shell - As described in Section 4.1, dredging shell will create a sediment plume, and heavier sediment particles are likely to settle out near the location of the dredge head and the dredge barge, where shell will be washed.
 No other active oyster bars are in the immediate vicinity of Man-O-War shoal (the next closest oyster bar to Man-O-War is about 4,500 meters away), and barge operations will be conducted to minimize the amount of time during which the plume extends over the undisturbed portions of the shoal (e.g., the dredge will operate from a location adjacent to the shoal as opposed to over the shoal itself to the extent possible).
 Also, the amount of sediment suspended as a result of dredging shell is very limited, as described in the preceding section.
 As a result, significant sedimentation over existing shell on the shoal as a result of the dredging activity is unlikely.
-Oyster larvae need a clean substrate (preferably oyster shell) to settle on and will not settle on highly sedimented substrates.
-Shell reclamation dredging occurring outside the spawning season may further minimize the impact to oyster settlement rate.
+Oyster larvae need a clean substrate